UnderLogic/toml-serialization/Documentation~/src/attributes/toml-inline-attribute.md

 ## Overview

-The `TomlInlineAttribute` attribute can be used to serialize a field as an inline table.
+The `TomlInlineAttribute` can be used to serialize a field as an inline table.
 It acts as a hint to the serializer to write the dictionary of key-value pairs into an inline table.

 It is the inverse of the [`TomlExpandAttribute`](toml-expand-attribute.md) attribute.